gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ```

 Let's quickly summarize what we have achieved so far.
-If you have followed the tutorial carefully so far, you will have noticed that `index.js` is trying to import the reducer we have just created to initiate the redux store.
+If you have followed the tutorial carefully you will have noticed that `src/index.js` is importing the reducer we have just created to initiate the redux store.
 The `App` which is being called inside inherently has access to this store and obviously all child components also.
 The 2 child components of our app handling all the logic will be our controls (which thus far don't exist) and the map component which has to listen to state changes and accordingly visualize everything on the map.
 And guess what: they are talking to each other through our redux store!

-Before we go ahead creating our controls, let's fire up the map with `npm start`; the following screenshot is what you should see (if you are experiencing an error in your shell then please carefully go through the steps again as you may have missed something crucial).
+Before we go ahead though with creating our controls, let's fire up the map with `npm start`; the following screenshot is what you should see (if you are experiencing an error in your shell then please carefully go through the steps again as you may have missed something crucial).

-By the way, if you have installed the redux-devtools plugin in your browser you will be able to see the state object above.
+By the way, if you have installed the redux-devtools plugin in your browser you will be able to access the state object.

 ![The leaflet map](https://user-images.githubusercontent.com/10322094/52918368-0b051b00-32ee-11e9-97d1-827f3ce57523.png "The leaflet map")